return42/sphkerneldoc/linux_src_doc/include/drm/drm_framebuffer_h.rst

 height
     Logical height of the visible area of the framebuffer, inpixels.

-depth
-    Depth in bits per pixel for RGB formats.
-0 for everythingelse.
-Legacy information derived from \ ``pixel_format``\ , it's suggested to use the DRM FOURCC codes and helper functions directly instead.

-bits_per_pixel
-    Storage used bits per pixel for RGB formats.
-0 foreverything else.
-Legacy information derived from \ ``pixel_format``\ , it's suggested to use the DRM FOURCC codes and helper functions directly instead.

 flags
     Framebuffer flags like DRM_MODE_FB_INTERLACED orDRM_MODE_FB_MODIFIERS.

-pixel_format
-    DRM FOURCC code describing the pixel format.

 hot_x
     X coordinate of the cursor hotspot.
 Used by the legacy cursorIOCTL when the driver supports cursor through a DRM_PLANE_TYPE_CURSOR